hdpriest-ui/icrn_manager/documentation/source/contributing.rst

 - Fork the repository and create a feature branch.
 - Follow the existing code style and add comments where helpful.
 - Test your changes before submitting a pull request.
+- The GitHub Actions workflow will automatically test your changes in the Docker environment.

 Thank you for helping improve the Illinois Computes Library & Kernel Manager!